Atlético Ottawa: Crest and colours

 The club's identity is based upon that of its parent club, Atlético Madrid.
 The crest features a blue silhouette of the Peace Tower on Ottawa's Parliament Hill.
 Underneath are red and white stripes, evoking Atlético Madrid's crest and Canada's flag.
 At the base of the crest is a maple leaf.
-The club's alternate logo is a canoe paddle crossed by two arrows, taken from the Coat of arms of Ottawa, with the monogram "AO".
+The club's alternate logo is a canoe paddle crossed by two arrows, taken from the city's coat of arms, with the monogram "AO".

 Like Atlético Madrid, the club's colours are red, white, and blue (branded by the club as "federal red", "blanc d'Ottawa", and "Rideau blue").